vegaprotocol/specs/specs/0032-governance.md

 # Guide-level explanation

 Governance actions enable users to make proposals for changes on the network or vote for existing proposals.
 The allowable types of change to be proposed are known as "governance actions".
-In future, enactment of governance actions may also be possible by other means (for example, automatically by the protocol in repsonse to certain conditions), which should be kept in mind during implementation.
+In future, enactment of governance actions may also be possible by other means (for example, automatically by the protocol in response to certain conditions), which should be kept in mind during implementation.

 The type of governance action are: